markkolich/kolich-httpclient4-closure/README.md

 This library supports two mechanisms for making HTTP requests:

-* Asynchronous (non-blocking) &ndash; Uses httpasyncclient-4.0-beta3 internally.
+* Asynchronous (non-blocking) &ndash; Uses httpasyncclient-4.0-beta3 under-the-hood.
-* Synchronous (blocking) &ndash; Uses httpclient-4.2.1 internally.
+* Synchronous (blocking) &ndash; Uses httpclient-4.2.1 under-the-hood.

 ## Overview

-As is, using HttpClient directly is often cumbersome and bulky for typical `HEAD`, `GET`, `POST`, `PUT` and `DELETE` operations.
-For example, it often takes multiple lines of boiler plate Java to send a simple `GET` request, check the resulting status code, read a response (if any), close the connection and release it back into the connection pool.
+As is, using HttpClient directly is often cumbersome and a bit bulky for typical `HEAD`, `GET`, `POST`, `PUT` and `DELETE` requests.
+For example, it often takes multiple lines of boiler plate Java to send a simple `GET` request, check the resulting status code, read a response (if any), and release the connection back into the connection pool.

 In *most* implementations, the typical `HttpClient` usage pattern almost always involves: